Last updated on April 19th, 2021

 - Chat With Them About The Important Stuff

 Make sure you’ve had a chat with your parents about the important stuff.
 They might not want to talk about it, but the sooner it’s out the way, the better.
 You should discuss things like money, healthcare, and even where they want to live if they are no longer able to live at home.
-You might want to start looking at care homes, in home care services, or even hospice care services depending on your parents needs.
+You might want to start looking at care homes, in-home care Sydney options, or even hospice care services depending on your parents’ needs.
 Make sure you know everything there is to know should something happen and leave them unable to let you know or make decisions.

 - You Can Still Make Memories With Them